Table of content

 <p id="username-description">Please enter a unique username consisting of letters and numbers.</p>

-One common situation is to provide extra information in inputs like usernames, emails, and passwords, where the user has to use a specific set of characters.
+A common case is providing extra information for inputs like usernames, emails, and passwords, where the user has to follow a specific format.

 - aria-expanded: indicates whether a collapsible element is currently expanded or collapsed.